ZornLab/Mona/README.md

 # Mona - Cell Explorer

-Mona is an R package/Shiny application for single-cell data visualization, with the goal of allowing anyone to explore and annotate their data.
+Mona is an R package/Shiny application for single-cell data visualization, with the goal of allowing anyone to explore their data.
 It is focused on three central ideas:

-Ease - Include only the most important functions and options, clearly organized, quickly load and view large datasets
+Ease - Include only the most important plots and options, quickly load and view large datasets, provide functions to simplify preparing your own data

 Interactivity - View multiple plots of multiple types at once, change/move/expand them seamlessly, use tools like zoom, pan, and select

-Design - Dedicate as much space to plots as possible, everything within a single page
+Design - Dedicate as much space to plots as possible, clearly organized, everything within a single page

+Major features include:

+- View up to 8 plots simultaneously
+- Full screen plots
+- 'Split' plots by metadata
+- 3D embeddings
+- Differential expression
+- Volcano/MA plots
+- Gene set scores
+- Gene expression density
+- Retrieve GO terms
+- Reference-based label transfer

 ![](github/screenshot.png)